Best Places to Live: Canada’s Top 10 Cities (2012)

-The MoneySense 2011 Best Places to Live survey rated 180 Canadian communities with at least 10,000 residents, comparing such factors as climate, incomes, job prospects, access to health care, home affordability, crime rates, and overall lifestyle, including the percentage of people who walk or bike to work.
+The MoneySense 2012 Best Places to Live survey rated 190 Canadian communities with at least 10,000 residents, comparing 22 different factors such as weather, incomes and taxes, job prospects, access to health care, home affordability, crime rates, and overall lifestyle, including the percentage of people who walk or bike to work.

 Here’s the complete MoneySense Top 10: